oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 list or by invoking `multi_token_receiver`.

 4. Ordering requirements for batch transfers is relaxed.
-Since Tezos smart contracts are referentially transparent, batch order MUST be preserved only for invocation of `On_multi_tokens_received` entry point of `multi_token_receiver` interface.
+Since Tezos smart contracts are referentially transparent and do not allow calls to other contracts from the executing contract, batch order MUST be preserved only for invocation of `On_multi_tokens_received` entry point of `multi_token_receiver` interface.
 5. Tezos multi-asset contract implements only batch entry points.
 Original ERC-1155 has both single and batch entry points.
 The motivation was gas use optimization: